Magnesium For IBS: In-depth Doctor's Review.

 - When to take magnesium capsule supplements for IBS?

 Magnesium is mainly found in tissues.
-Only small fractions present in the blood. it serves many functions in maintaining healthy bone, muscles, and nervous system.
+Only small fractions are present in the blood.
+It serves many functions in maintaining healthy bones, muscles, and the nervous system.

 Data source: this study

 1- Magnesium laxatives for IBS (powder and oral solutions)

 Magnesium is a wonder element, the fourth most abundant element inside your body.
 Magnesium citrate (oral solution) is a laxative.
 It is a type of laxative that is called (Osmotic laxative).

 What osmotic laxatives do is keeps water inside your intestine and prevent its absorption.
 Also, it may lead to the secretion of water from circulation into the intestine.
 This will make stool softer and produce a laxative effect for your IBS.

 Magnesium citrate is an effective treatment for constipation, including IBS-predominant constipation and Idiopathic chronic constipation.

 Regarding IBS, Using Magnesium Citrate oral solutions as a laxative is a late third option.
 This is because other options like fiber laxatives work better in alleviating symptoms of IBS other than constipation.
 And also, they generally will have fewer side effects profiles.

 And here is a breakdown of laxative options for IBS-C in order of ?preferability?: (reference)